Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • The specific aim of procuring an unjust profit for oneself or others.

-This ruling clarifies that mere waiver of a credit, in the absence of intent to harm the company, cannot constitute a crime.
-The Court also emphasized that the assessment of the prejudice arising from the waiver should consider the dynamics of economic activity and not be limited to static data, such as the debtor's real estate assets.
+This judgment clarifies that the mere waiver of a debt, in the absence of intent to harm the company, cannot constitute a crime.
+The Court also emphasized that the assessment of the prejudice arising from the waiver must consider the dynamics of economic activity and not be limited to static data, such as the debtor's real estate assets.

 Conclusions

-In conclusion, the judgment No. 7354/2024 of the Court of Cassation represents an important step forward in defining the boundaries of abuse of office in the corporate context.
-Administrators must be aware of the need to avoid conflicts of interest and to act in the best interests of the company.
-This decision provides a clearer legal framework on how waivers of credits and related responsibilities should be interpreted, underscoring the importance of specific intent for the configuration of the crime.
+In conclusion, judgment No. 7354/2024 of the Court of Cassation represents an important step forward in defining the boundaries of abuse of office in the corporate sphere.
+Directors must be aware of the need to avoid conflicts of interest and to act in the best interests of the company.
+This decision provides a clearer legal framework on how actions of debt waiver and related liabilities should be interpreted, emphasizing the importance of specific intent for the crime to be constituted.